naofumi0115/PAV-Training/exercises/tut2.md

 2. (Easy) If the user logged in, Show `Hi: username` otherwise, show `Hi: Guest` in the loggin bar.
 3. (Easy) Set the session timeout for the server side (2 hours).
 It means after 30 minutes, the user must login again.
-4. (Medium) In case user check on `Remember me` and login is correct, save that session in 3 days.
+4. (Hard) In case user check on `Remember me` and login is correct, save that session in 3 days.
 It means i can access to the web page during 3 days without needs to login again.
 After 3 days, I have to login again.

 > Note that: Do not increase the session timeout.

 5. (Medium) Refactor to the user can view the header, footer and sidebar like the `home` page when transit other remain pages.
+6. (Easy) Implement the logout function.